jaffee/blog/content/post/pool.md

 (ish).
 Bleach is a bit hard to come by these pandemic days, but the tablets seem to be readily available.

-I found that with our pool, the PH was high and the alkalinity was low, so I bought the PH Down to lower the PH and put some baking soda in to raise the alkalinity.
-You may find that your PH is low, or alkalinity is high in which case you need different chemicals.
+I found that with our pool, the pH was high and the alkalinity was low, so I bought the pH Down to lower the pH and put some baking soda in to raise the alkalinity.
+You may find that your pH is low, or alkalinity is high in which case you need different chemicals.

-I recommend watching some youtube videos and such to learn about PH, free chlorine and alkalinity.
+I recommend watching some youtube videos and such to learn about pH, free chlorine and alkalinity.
 I used this [https://app.poolcalculator.com/](calculator) to figure out how much of stuff to put in.
 You can figure out how many gallons your pool is with some basic volume calculations and converting cubic feet to